tonyallan/python3-experiments/caddy-server-auth/README.md

 See [auth-server.py](auth-server.py) and [app-server.py](app-server.py).

-> Important note: The security of this example has not been independantly reviewed.
+> Important note: The security of this example has not been independently reviewed.
 Use at your own risk.

 ## Setup
-This example assumes Caddy v2.5.1 or later.
+This example assumes Caddy v2.5.2 or later.

 Use following `Caddyfile`: